CMed01/portfolio-milestone-4/README.md

         - Acceptance criteria
             - I can view the comment section below each workout.
             - I can write a comment and submit it
+            - I can record my score for the workout.
             - I can delete or update my own comment

 - US09: Create, update and delete comments on blog article